 Non-AP STA periodic unavailability operation (PUO) mode

-eriodic unavailability operation (PUO) allows a non-AP STA to indicate, to its associated AP, that the STA will be unavailable during periodic service periods.
+Non-AP STA[#3394] periodic [#1288] unavailability operation (PUO) allows a non-AP STA to indicate, to its associated AP, that the STA will be unavailable during periodic service periods.

-A UHR AP that supports PUO is called a PUO Supporting AP and shall set the PUO Supporting AP field of the UHR MAC Capabilities Information field of the UHR Capabilities that it transmits to 1.
-A PUO Supporting AP shall have dot11ChannelUsageActivated equal to true and shall set the Peer-to-peer TWT Support field in the Extended Capabilities elements that the AP transmits to 1.
+A UHR AP that supports PUO is called a PUO Assisting [#3430] AP and shall set to 1 the PUO Support [#3430] field of the UHR MAC Capabilities Information field of the UHR Capabilities element [#3395]that it transmits. [#3430] A UHR AP that does not support PUO shall set to 0 the PUO Support field of the UHR Capabilities element that it transmits.
+A PUO Assisting [#3430] AP shall have dot11ChannelUsageActivated equal to true and shall set to 1 the Peer-to-peer TWT Support field in the Extended Capabilities element [#640] that it [#3088] transmits.

-A UHR STA that supports PUO is called a PUO non-AP STA and shall set to 1 the PUO Support field of the UHR MAC Capabilities Information field of the UHR Capabilities element that it transmits.
-A PUO non-AP STA shall support the channel usage procedure in 11.21.15 (Channel Usage Procedures) and have the TWT Requester Support subfield set to 1 in the HE Capabilities element that the STA transmits.
+A UHR non-AP [#428] STA that supports PUO is called a PUO non-AP STA and shall set to 1 the PUO Support field of the UHR MAC Capabilities Information field of the UHR Capabilities element that it transmits. [#428] A UHR non-AP STA that does not support PUO shall set to 0 the PUO Support field of the UHR Capabilities element that it transmits.
+A PUO non-AP STA shall support the channel usage procedure defined in 11.21.15 (Channel Usage Procedures) and shall set to 1 the TWT Requester Support subfield in the HE Capabilities element that it transmits.

-To be unavailable during specific service periods, a PUO non-AP STA shall follow the rules defined in 11.21.15 (Channel Usage Procedures) to report its periodic unavailability to its associated PUO Supporting AP.
-A PUO Supporting AP that intends to exchange frames with the PUO non-AP STA shall follow the rules defined in 11.21.15 (Channel Usage Procedures) related to the P2P TWT procedure.
+To be unavailable during specific service periods, a PUO non-AP STA shall follow the rules defined in 11.21.15 (Channel Usage Procedures) to report its periodic unavailability to its associated PUO Assisting [#3430] AP.
+A PUO Assisting [#3430] AP that intends to exchange frames with the PUO non-AP STA shall follow the rules defined in 11.21.15 (Channel Usage Procedures) that are related to the peer-to-peer [#1559] TWT procedure.

-Enhancements to the P2P TWT procedure are TBD.

-When an PUO Supporting AP considers a PUO non-AP STA as being unavailable during a service period after having received a periodic unavailability indication through P2P TWT as described in this subclause, the PUO Supporting AP should not schedule for transmission PPDUs containing frames addressed to the PUO non-AP STA that overlaps with its unavailability service period and if the AP still transmits, the PUO non-AP STA is not expected to receive the PPDUs.
+[#3662]When a [#1292] PUO Supporting AP considers a PUO non-AP STA as being unavailable during a service period after having received a periodic unavailability indication through peer-to-peer [#1558] TWT as described below, the PUO Assisting [#3430] AP should not schedule for transmission any PPDU [#2610] containing frames addressed to the PUO non-AP STA if this PPDUs [#3767] overlaps with the PUO non-AP STA’s unavailability service period and if the AP still transmits a PPDU that overlaps with the PUO non-AP STA’s unavailability service period then the PUO non-AP STA is not expected to receive the PPDUs.

-NOTE—If the PUO Supporting AP transmits PPDUs containing frames addressed to the PUO non-AP STA during the STA's unavailability service period, then the expectation is that the PUO Supporting AP does not take into account the failed reception of the frames contained in the PPDUs for its rate selection algorithm nor for its EDCA function for the AC used to transmit these frames, unless required by regulatory rules.
+NOTE—If a [#3092] PUO Assisting [#3430] AP transmits PPDUs containing frames addressed to a [#3092] PUO non-AP STA during the PUO non-AP STA's unavailability service period, then the expectation is that the PUO Supporting AP does not take into account the failed reception of the frames contained in the PPDUs for its rate selection algorithm nor for incrementing the QSRC[C] in the [#652] EDCA function for the AC used to transmit these frames, unless required by regulatory rules.

 AP PUO mode